Last Updated: August, 2022

-Author: Injury Prevention Program Team, Vermont Department of Health
+Author: Division of Substance Use Program, Vermont Department of Health

 Note: Some providers had delays in billing services which may have negatively impacted Engagement rates for 2021.